pandoc-scholar/pandoc-scholar/README.md

 Calling `make` as usual will create all configured output formats.
 Per default, this creates *pdf*, *latex*, *docx*, *odt*, *epub*, *html*, and *jats* output.
 The set of output files can be reduced by setting the `DEFAULT_EXTENSIONS` variable to a subset of the aforementioned formats.
+For example `DEFAULT_EXTENSIONS = pdf odt docx`

 Alternative template files can be set using `TEMPLATE_FILE_<FORMAT>` variables, where `<FORMAT>` is one of *HTML*, *EPUB*, *JATS*, or *LATEX*.
 The reference